-It is common for seniors to receive at least one of these types of services towards the end of life, make sure you are financially ready.
+Statistics show that it is common for seniors to receive at least one of these types of services towards the end of life.
+Make sure you are financially ready.

 Specific tax paperwork needs to be filed after someone passes away.
-If the insured has a trusted accountant that helps file their taxes each year they should be able to help explain this process.
+If the insured has a trusted accountant that helps file their taxes each year, they could explain this process.

 Legal expenses usually slip through the cracks of many end-of-life budgets.
 Be sure to have the following legal documentation prepared to ease the transition for loved ones.